 Serving families throughout the Greater Des Moines area

 How are child custody cases decided in Iowa?
-Every state has its own particular set of guidelines.
-However, the main factor in any child custody case continues to be what is in the best interests of the child.
+Every state has its own particular set of guidelines; however, the main factor in any child custody case continues to be what is in the best interests of the child.

 Sometimes parents can work out many of their matters without needing to bring the matter to court.
 Mediation, for example, provides a confidential platform for parents to negotiate and work out their own arrangements for child custody and other such matters.
 A judge would only need to approve the arrangements on the basis that the decisions have been made in the child’s best interests.

-During divorce and child custody disputes, many parents worry they will not have the parenting time they need to maintain strong bonds with their child.
 At The Law Offices of Mark R. Hinshaw, we understand how important parenting time is to develop and nurture parent-child relationships.
 Located in West Des Moines, our child custody lawyers work hard to get clients the custody and visitation orders they need to protect their parental rights.

 Call (515) 200-7571 or contact us online for help with your child custody case.